MiguelAHG/mahg-data-science/_posts/2022-05-10-Student-Mapping-Project.md

 ---
-title: "[📌] ASHS Student Mapping Project: A Tool for Disaster Risk Reduction in the Online Set-up"
+title: "ASHS Student Mapping Project: A Tool for Disaster Risk Reduction in the Online Set-up"
 description: "I developed an app for identifying students in my school who are affected by natural hazards."
 layout: post
 author: Migs Germar